mhorga/mhorga.github.io/_posts/2015-11-30-view-hierarchy-in-ios.markdown

 }
 {% endhighlight %}

-Run the app and notice that the two buttons from the second view are showing, but most likely that is not the place where we want them:
+Run the app and notice that the two buttons from the second view are showing, but most likely that is not the place where we want them displayed:

 ![alt text](https://github.com/Swiftor/ViewHierarchy/raw/master/images/3.png "3")